INFERNO (VIDEO): Beloved Old Tappan Family With Infant Twins Displaced In Post-Christmas Fire

 An Old Tappan family was displaced by an early-morning fire that destroyed their newly-renovated home the day after Christmas.

-Homeowner Angelo Mazza said he awoke Wednesday around 7 a.m. to the smell of smoke and quickly got his wife, sister-in-law and one-year-old twins out of the house.
+Homeowner Angelo Mazza said he awoke Wednesday around 7 a.m. to the smell of smoke and quickly got his wife, sister-in-law, 1-year-old twin boys and their dog out of the house.

 The roof of the 2½-story Grant Avenue home collapsed during the blaze.
 No injuries were reported.